tiago-eusebio-dev/sweep2sleep-disabler/README.md

 sweep2sleep Disabler
 ==========

-sweep2sleep is a gesture that exists on some Android ROMs (eg. Resurrection Remix) that makes your device sleep if you slide right or left on the bottom of your screen.
+sweep2sleep is a gesture that exists on some Android ROMs (eg. Resurrection Remix N) that makes your device sleep if you slide right or left on the bottom of your screen.

 This module disables sweep2sleep by running the following command in the "late_start" service: